 Fluid velocity in excess of the manufacturer recommendation on either the shell or tube side of the heat exchanger will likely cause erosion damage as metal wears from the tubing surfaces.
 If any corrosion is already present on the exchanger, the erosion is accelerated, exposing the underlying metal to further attack without a protective coating.
 A metal erosion problem most often occurs inside the tubes, along the U bend and near the tube entrances.
-Figure (A) is an example of metal loss in a section of U bend caused by extremely high-temperature water flashing over to steam.
+Here is an example of metal loss in a section of U bend caused by extremely high-temperature water flashing over to steam.

 Likewise, tube entrance areas often experience severe metal loss when a high-velocity fluid divides among the smaller tubes upon entering the heat exchanger.
 When a single stream divides into smaller streams, turbulence results with a very high localized velocity.
 It is this high velocity and turbulence that produces a “horseshoe” erosion pattern at the tube entrance.